Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 ![step 1 image](./img/department_and_employee.png)

-Let note that one department is managed by one manager who an employee him/herself hence the following diagram
+Let note that one department is managed by one manager who is an employee him/herself hence the following diagram:

 ![step 1 image](./img/department_management.png)